CProfessor Emeritus USAF Veteran

 Ph.D.
 Romance Languages, University of North Carolina, Chapel Hill

 M.A.
-Spanish, Middlebury College in Spain Universidad de Madrid, Salamanca
+Spanish, Middlebury College in Spain Universidad de Madrid and Salamanca

 B.A.
 Iona College